 Replace Not Repair

-When people contact us about this code we always recommend that they do not send the module in for a reset.
+When people contact us about this error code we always recommend that they do not send the control module in for a reset.
 Even though we can successfully reset this code, there is just no telling when it can return.
-Some customers go months while others just a few minutes before the light and the dreaded 65535 returns.
+Some customers go months while others just a few minutes before the light and the dreaded 65535 trouble code returns.
 So since a reset is essentially a “band-aid” on the problem, we don’t recommend the reset we offer.
 A more long-term solution would be a replacement of the unit.
 We can check our stock to see if we have a replacement in stock if we can get the part number off the top of the module.

 MyAirbags can help you diagnose and refurbish your damaged parts for a fraction of the cost that other auto-shops charge.
 Just remember that MyAirbags is about more than just Airbags the next time you need Automotive Electronics repair!